noahjb/novi_cd_test/instructions/branch2.md

 On a successful `GET` request to the `/api/todos` route, we'll expect the response to contain an object that has all of the todos that exist in the database.
 We need to store this response object on the `$scope`.
 We also need to add some basic error handling in case the `GET` request is a failure.

 Let's do the following things.
 Within the successCallback, store the `response.data` onto the `$scope`.
 Within the errorCallback, log the error to the console.
+(Clue: you see in the above code block there are some comment lines - that's where we are going to add new code from the following code block. )

     function successCallback(response){
        $scope.todos = response.data;